-Home buying is complicated, and in order to do it successfully (not to mention legally), a number of professionals will need to play a role.
+Home buying is complicated, and in order to do it successfully (not to mention legally), a number of professionals will need to play a role in the real estate transaction.
 These include a mortgage lender, a loan officer, a real estate agent, an attorney, an appraiser, a surveyor, an inspector, and a title company.

-That last one is often the most confusing for new buyers, as it’s not something encountered in other areas of life.
+That last one is often the most confusing for a new homebuyer, as it’s not something encountered in other areas of life.

 What exactly is a title company?
 Why do buyers need one?
 What do they do, and how much do their services cost?
 Let’s break it down.

 A title company is a third-party agency that focuses on property titles — the documents that outline who legally owns a piece of property.
 When you buy a home, the title company’s job is to research that home’s title history, including who owned it and when.
 This is referred to as the chain of title.

 They also make sure there are no liens against the property.
 A lien — or legal claim to the home — occurs when a homeowner fails to repay a debt, like their property taxes, income taxes, or even a home repair bill.
 These debts follow a property until they’re paid off and can complicate a home purchase significantly (not to mention make it more expensive.)

 Title companies conduct property surveys, too, making sure the home occupies the proper space as indicated on the title.
 If it encroaches on a neighbor’s land (or vice versa), it could pose ownership problems later on.